Brandish (video game): Brandish: The Dark Revenant

 Brandish: The Dark Revenant is a 3D remake of Brandish developed by Nihon Falcom for the PlayStation Portable.
 It was released in Japan in 2009 and worldwide by Xseed Games in 2015.

 Reception

 Kurt Kalata of Hardcore Gaming 101 was positive to the game, calling the PSP version as the definitive version of the first Brandish, and the best game in the series.
-The English version of Brandish: The Dark Revenant was universally well received in the West upon its delayed release for a Metacritic score of 81%.
+The English version of Brandish: The Dark Revenant received generally favorable reviews with a Metacritic score of 78%.
 It got an 8/10 from Destructoid, a 4.5/5 from Hardcore Gamer, and four out of five stars from USgamer.
 Other review scores included B+ from Gaming Age, 7/10 from Push Square, 79% from RPGFan, and 7/10 from RPG Site.